satyamyadav/awesome-microlibs/readme.md

 * [array-last](https://github.com/jonschlinkert/array-last) - Return the last element in an array.
 * [arr-flatten](https://github.com/jonschlinkert/arr-flatten) - Recursively flatten an array or arrays.
 * [dedupe](https://github.com/seriousManual/dedupe) - Remove duplicates from an array.
+* [array-range](https://github.com/mattdesl/array-range) - Creates a new array with given range.

 ### String